Americas

 Security indicator

-Even though press freedom is guaranteed by the Chilean Constitution and deriving laws, it is not always respected in practice.
-Investigative journalism is losing ground, and attacks against journalists are on the rise.
+While freedom of the press is guaranteed by Chile’s constitution and justice system, it is not always respected in practice.
+Investigative journalism is losing ground, and attacks against reporters are on the rise.
+Legal proceedings against media outlets and journalists have become a recurring strategy to silence them.

 Media landscape

-While it would appear that mass media outlets are diverse, most of them belong to the same economic groups.
-The main newspapers are El Mercurio and La Tercera, and the main TV channels are TVN, Mega, ChileVisión and T13.
-Among the radio stations are Bio Bío, Cooperativa and ADN.
-The demand by citizens and social and political movements for informative diversity is increasingly high, which has opened a space for alternative media to flourish.
-The emerging media outlets unfortunately still lack professionalism and stable sources of financing.
+Although the mass media seems to offer a degree of diversity, most of the outlets are owned by the same business groups.
+The main newspapers are El Mercurio and La Tercera, and the main TV channels are Televisión Nacional de Chile (TVN), Mega, ChileVisión and T13.
+The leading radio stations include Bio Bío, Cooperativa and ADN.
+Growing calls from the public for more diverse news media have opened a space for alternative media to flourish.
+But the emerging media outlets have so far suffered from a lack of professionalism and of stable sources of funding and human resources.

 Political context